Do They Speak English in French Immersion?

 Conclusion: Embracing the French Immersion Experience

-French immersion is more than just a language program—it’s an opportunity to fully engage with the French language and culture, developing skills that go far beyond the classroom.
-While the program primarily focuses on French, the strategic use of English ensures that students never feel lost or overwhelmed, making the learning process more effective and enjoyable.
-Whether you’re a parent considering immersion for your child or an adult learner eager to enhance your language skills, understanding how French immersion works can help you make an informed decision.
-At Real French, we are committed to providing an immersive, supportive, and enriching environment that helps you achieve fluency and confidence in the French language.
+French immersion is more than a language programme.
+It is the chance to engage fully with the French language and culture, developing skills that go far beyond what a classroom delivers.
+The programme is primarily in French, with strategic use of English so that students never feel lost.
+A parent considering immersion for a child or an adult learner working on their own French: understanding how immersion actually works is what makes the decision an informed one.
+At Real French, the goal is an immersive, supportive environment that gets you to fluency and confidence in French.